 Step-By-Step Instructions

 This cake begins with a simple batter.
 All you’ll need for the cake layers are a couple of bowls, a whisk and a rubber spatula.
-You’ll also need 3 x 6 inch pans, or other cake pans of your choosing (see FAQs below for more information).
+I often will grab my electric handheld mixer just for ease, but honestly a whisk is all you need.
+You’ll also need 2 x 7 inch pans, or you can use 8 inch pans which will just mean the layers are a little thinner.

-Next, slowly add the dry ingredients to the large bowl, alternating with the milk until batter just comes together – as always make sure to only mix until just combined and then stop.
+Step 3: Sift the dry ingredients into the bowl with the wet ingredients.
+Start mixing, slowly adding the milk as the batter starts to combine.
+Always make sure to only mix until just combined and then stop.
 Vegan cakes have a tendency to get rubbery and dense when overmixed, which is the opposite of what this cake should be, so once the batter comes together, put the whisk down.

-Pour the batter evenly between the prepared cake pans (I find the easiest way to ensure even cakes is to use a kitchen scale at this step to make sure all pans weigh the same), and place them in the oven to bake for 25-30 minutes, or until a toothpick when inserted in the centre comes out clean.
+Step 4: Pour the batter evenly between the prepared cake pans and place them in the oven to bake for 30 minutes, or until a toothpick when inserted in the centre comes out clean.
 The tops should also spring back when lightly touched.

 Assembling the Cake

 First, you’ll need to make a batch of vegan chocolate buttercream.
-If you want to do the fancy extra designs on top, then make 1.5 times the amount in the recipe.
+If you want to do extra piping on the top, then I recommend increasing the recipe to 1.5 x the amount, but for frosting as I have, one batch should be plenty!

 Start by adding a small amount of your buttercream to your serving plate or cake stand to secure the first cake.
-Top with buttercream and then layer on the second cake followed by more buttercream then the final layer.
-For layers 2 and 3 I prefer to add these upside down to get a flat top.
+Top with buttercream and then layer on the second cake.
+I usually prefer to add the top cake upside down so that I get a flat top.

-Top with more buttercream and add some around the sides and then using a knife or a cake scraper, gently smooth the sides.
-Add more buttercream as you smooth to cover any gaps that may appear, until you get an even coverage.
-This does not have to be perfect!
+Top with more buttercream and add some around the sides and then using a knife or a small offset spatula to spread the buttercream evenly around.

-Set the cake aside in the fridge or freezer if possible to chill before adding the chocolate ganache drip.
+Set the cake aside in the fridge or freezer if possible to chill before slicing which will help the cake set and be less likely to crumble and fall apart.

 Recipe FAQs